When was the last time there was a pre-planned historical event?

 I never really thought about the handover except in the abstract.
 It was something that was going to be cool to be here for but that was about it.

-A few days later, we had a three day weekend for Tuen Ng's birthday.
+In mid-June, we had a three day weekend for Tuen Ng's birthday.
 This was the annual dragon boating holiday.

 I was part of an AT&T entry into the race (I am the psycho with a Mighty Ducks hat on backwards and with his paddle sticking straight up in the air in one shot).